Video Podcast Equipment: Cameras, Microphones, and More

 6. Move your raw footage into a video editing tool.
 This could be Riverside, Descript, or something more expensive (like Adobe Premiere Pro).

 7. Upload the footage to your podcast host of choice.
-Spotify for Podcasters, for example, supports video podcasts at no charge.
+Spotify for Creators, for example, supports video podcasts at no charge.

 8. Monetize your show.
 Video podcasts may be eligible for more monetization opportunities than audio-only shows.
 This is one of the biggest reasons why people upgrade their podcasts to video (although it’s certainly not the only one).